vibhanshu-mishra/tsd-mcp/README.md

 - "Why is this member failing?"
 - "Estimate steel cost at $4200 per ton"
 - "How many tons of W33x130 are in this model?"
+- "Review my model"
+- "Show me the design dashboard"
+- "Show me support reactions for load combination 18"
+- "What support has the largest vertical reaction?"
+- "Give me a design summary for B4869"

 Once connected, Claude queries your live TSD model and returns results instantly.